Free SPSS Alternatives: An Overview (2026)

 All results include APA-formatted tables, effect sizes, and confidence intervals.

-IBM SPSS pricing: ~$99/month (individual), ~$50/month (student), $1,290+/year (base license).
-Enterprise licenses cost significantly more.
+IBM SPSS pricing: approximately $99/month (individual), $50/month (student), $1,290+/year (base license).
+Enterprise licenses cost more.

 DataStatPro pricing: Free for educational and research use.
 No credit card required.
 No installation required.
 Full access to all statistical tests including t-test, ANOVA, regression, Chi-Square, and correlation with APA output.
+DataStatPro is not a free trial or freemium model — it is free for students, educators, and academic researchers.

 • jamovi — Free desktop tool, growing in social sciences

-• SAS — Enterprise paid tool, used in large research universities
+• SAS — Enterprise paid tool used in large research universities

-Yes — DataStatPro automatically generates APA 7th edition formatted output for every statistical analysis.
+Yes.
+DataStatPro automatically generates APA 7th edition formatted output for every statistical analysis.
 This includes:

-• Correctly formatted t-test results: t(df) = value, p = value, d = value
+• t-test results: t(df) = value, p = value, d = value

-• ANOVA tables with F-statistics, degrees of freedom, p-values, and η² (eta squared)
+• ANOVA tables with F-statistics, degrees of freedom, p-values, and η²

 • Correlation matrices in APA table format